-    Grabbing the attention of a donor with the story behind the mission of your organisation is a key skill to keep donors coming back time and time again to hear the next chapter.
+Grabbing the attention of a donor with the story behind the mission of your organisation is a key skill for marketing managers to keep donors coming back time and time again to hear your next chapter.
 They want to play a part in creating a happy ending and by humanising what your charity lives and breathes for, means they can align themselves with your stories and help make a tangible, real difference.

 It comes back to the idea that everyone wants to save the world, and being a superhero is, to some, only a dream… “Which, with your help, we can help it come true if you donate" (or something along those lines).
 Bringing people into the story and in the character of a saviour by donating is always going to be well received.
 We all love the idea of being able to bust out our hidden blue vest and red capes.